peaBerberian/RxPaired/README.md

      The server listens on two ports for WebSocket connections: one for the inspector and the other for the client-side script.

-     The server is very configurable: it can for example set-up a set or random password (or none at all), shutdown when abnormal behavior is detected (like too many device or inspector connections, too many wrong password, too many WebSocket messages sent), create and keep log files for each inspected devices, give a maximum lifetime for each token, change the ports it listens to among other options.
+     The server is very configurable: it can for example set-up a password to protect its access, shutdown when abnormal behavior is detected (like too many device or inspector connections, too many wrong password, too many WebSocket messages sent), create and keep log files for each inspected devices, give a maximum lifetime for each token, change the ports it listens to etc.

-     It can also keep an in-memory history of logs for any device currently sending logs, whose maximum size is configurable.
-     Doing so allows other inspectors connecting later (e.g. other people looking at what's going on on their side) to still receive logs that were sent before they launched the inspector.

 <a class="anchor" href="#how-to-run-it"></a>
 ## How to run it?